dbmi-bgm/granite/docs/API.md

     tag, field = 'CSQ', 'Consequence'
     idx <int> = vcf_obj.header.get_tag_field_idx(tag, field)

-The method *check_tag_definition(tag, tag_type='INFO', sep='|')* allows to check if a tag is in the header and if is standalone or field of another leading tag.
+The method *check_tag_definition(tag, tag_type='INFO', sep='|')* checks if a tag is in the header and if it is standalone or a field of another leading tag.
 Returns the leading tag and the field corresponding index, if any, to access the tag. *sep* is the fields separator used in the tag definition.

     # Return the leading tag and index corresponding to 'Consequence' field
     # from CSQ definition (VEP) in the header INFO block